-The Stuckeman Shop provides an excellent opportunity for motivated students to develop their ideas and transform drawings into three-dimensional objects.
+The Stuckeman Shop – primarily supporting architecture, landscape architecture, and graphic design students – provides an excellent opportunity for motivated students to develop their ideas and transform drawings into three-dimensional objects.

 The Stuckeman School employs two full-time staff members (both accomplished wood workers) whose primary objective is to provide students with help and advice on the best ways to safely realize their designs.
 The Shop staff also strives to provide a safe, clean working environment with well-maintained machinery and adequate bench space.

 Our machines and workbenches are housed in room 13 Stuckeman Family Building.
 A central dust collection unit is connected to the stationary machinery and two down draft tables are available for sanding operations.

 Shop Supervisor Allan Sutley is a 1995 Penn State graduate with a B.F.A. in sculpture.
 His experiences while a student working in Penn State’s Art Shop have given him insight into the student perspective and the desire to operate the shop in a way that maximizes learning opportunities.

 Technician Steve White brings a wealth of real world experience to the shop.
 He draws on his years in business as a custom carver with a bit of boat building and gunsmith experience as well, to advise students on methods of making.
 Steve has also worked for many years as the east coast service representative for Precix (the manufacturer of our CNC router) trouble shooting and installing CNC equipment.

 Part-time Technician John Orland graduated from The College For Creative Studies in Detroit Michigan With a BFA in Furniture Design/Build.
 And has recently completed a nine month Fine Woodworking Program at College of the Redwoods in Fort Bragg, California.